RaspAP/raspap-docs/docs/faq.md

 substituting `wlan0` for your AP interface, if necessary.
 You may then restart the raspap daemon with `sudo systemctl restart raspapd.service`.

 ## <a name="webport"></a>Can I configure an alternate port for RaspAP's web service?
-Yes.
-You can now do this from the **Advanced** tab in System.
-Manual steps for changing `lighttpd`'s default port are included below.
+Yes, you can change the default port for RaspAP's web service on the **System > Advanced** tab.
+This will allow you operate another web server alongside `lighttpd`.

+Enter a new port value in the "Web server bind address" field, then choose **Save settings** followed by **Restart lighttpd**.
+You may then access RaspAP with the new port number in your browser's address bar, for example, `http://10.3.141.1:8080`.

+Alternatively, you may manually edit the default port in `lighttpd`'s configuration.
 Edit `/etc/lighttpd/lighttpd.conf` and change the following line:

 ```
 server.port                 = 8080
 ```
-then give the service a kick...
+Save the file, then restart the web server with the following:
 ```
 sudo systemctl restart lighttpd.service
 ```
-You can then access RaspAP as before with the new port number in the URI, for example, `http://raspberrypi.local:8080`.
-This will allow you run another web server alongside lighttpd, if that is your goal.

 ## <a name="docker"></a>What breaks RaspAP when Docker is installed on the same system and how I can fix it?
 Installing RaspAP after installing Docker often results in connected clients not having internet access from the AP.
 The reason for this is Docker manipulates `iptables` rules to provide network isolation.
 Docker installs two custom iptables chains named `DOCKER-USER` and `DOCKER`, and it ensures that incoming packets are always checked by these two chains first.
 Docker also sets the policy for the `FORWARD` chain to `DROP`.